-I find these questionnaires are a great jumping-off point but to get the most out of values work combine it with some of these other tools.
+I find these questionnaires are a great jumping-off point, but to get the most out of values work, combine it with some of these other tools.

 You can reflect on an image or metaphor:

 For example, imagine what you would want people to say about you at your own funeral or memorial service.
-How you would like to be remembered.
+How would you like to be remembered?
 What qualities would you want people to notice about you?

 You can write it out: